opensearch-project/dashboards-observability/server/adaptors/integrations/__data__/repository/otel-services/info/GettubgStarted.md

 The following web-pages can be directly access to review the load generator
  - http://localhost:8089/

+ - Here the synthetic testing process can be started

 ![](./img/load-generator.png)

 The following web-pages can be directly access to actually simulate store purchase
 - http://localhost:8080/ (front-end) OR  http://localhost:90 (nginx-forntend proxy)
+- Here the actual shop demo can be used (simulated demo shop ...)

 ![](./img/demo-app.png)